 • The total volume of voids is given as: 40.

-2. Next, determine the total volume of the soil.
+2. Next, determine the volume of solids.

-3. Finally, calculate the Void Ratio using the equation above:
+3. Finally, calculate the void ratio using the equation above:

 The values given above are inserted into the equation below and the solution is calculated:

-n = 40 / 80 *100 = 50 (%)
+e = 40 / 80 = 0.5

 FAQ